How IoT Empowers You to Monitor and Control Assets

 IoT is useful because, in a nutshell, the Internet of Things is smarter than the Internet.
-IoT devices create information about connected devices, analyze it, and make decisions – all without human intervention.
-Security cameras, sensors, vehicles, buildings, and software are examples of things that can exchange data among each other.
+IoT devices create information about connected devices, analyze them, and make decisions – all without human intervention.
+Security cameras, sensors, vehicles, buildings, and software are examples of things that can exchange data with each other.

-While consumer IoT devices are important to us all, in this article we focus on the latter two applications: enterprise and industrial IoT.
+devices are important to us all, in this article, we will focus on the latter two applications: enterprise and industrial IoT

 Another enterprise device, Black Box Magikk is a small, wearable, sensor-activated device that combines the power of satellite-based positioning and sensor-based data to track workers' locations.
 Equipped with two-way communication, single-button calling, and emergency SMS, Magikk is the device to choose for personal safety and real-time monitoring of remote workers.

-An industrial IoT device, Black Box JIDO is an advanced, easy-to-use GPS tracking and security solution for the transportation and logistics industry.
-It provides real-time GPS location data for protection of valuable assets in transit and storage.
+device, Black Box JIDO is an advanced, easy-to-use GPS tracking and security solution for the transportation and logistics industry.
+It provides real-time GPS location data for the protection of valuable assets in transit and storage.
 With JIDO, authorized personnel gain 24/7 access, visibility, and control over the status of long-distance shipments in transit and storage, while all data is securely stored in the cloud.

 Prime applications for enterprise and industrial IoT include asset management and digitizing processes.
 By digitizing manufacturing processes, businesses optimize assets, maximize operational efficiency and productivity, and better manage energy (PUE).

 As you have learned, the personal and business potential of IoT technology is nearly limitless.
-Because businesses are driven by a need for regulatory compliance, we are likely to see more regulation of IoT as the technology matures.
-Increased network agility, integrated artificial intelligence (AI), and the capacity to plan, deploy, automate, and secure diverse use cases at hyperscale will accelerate the industrial and enterprise IoT.
+As businesses are driven by a need for regulatory compliance, we are likely to see more regulation of IoT as the technology matures.
+Increased network agility, integrated artificial intelligence (AI), and the capacity to plan, deploy, automate, and secure diverse use cases at hyper scale will accelerate the industrial and enterprise IoT.